jscho13/personal_site/money/_posts/2016-10-31-early-investing.md

 Once you've gotten the ball rolling towards a stable financial future, take another step.
 We've already started diversifying our portfolios with a good index fund choice, but we can also learn more about the importance of diversifying your portfolio [here](http://brunchbucks.com/investing/2016/11/21/diversifying-your-portfolio.html).

 Per usual, thanks for taking the time to read BrunchBucks.
 If you find a typo just contact me via email!
 Feel free to leave a comment below or share this with friends.
-Any donations are much appreciated.